x0reaxeax/nfsheat-hshifter/README.md

 If the gear doesn't change on the speedometer, press the `+` key (numpad) and change to two different gears.
 If the gear changes inside the speedometer, you have the right address.
 So repeat the process of pressing the `+` key and shifting into two different gears, until it basically works :)

 **That's it, enjoy!**

+## Issues & Limitations
+The only issue is that you have to close and re-launch the program everytime you go in and out of garage.
+There is no need to restart after hopping into a race.

+The one limitation for now is that there is no support for neutral, i.e. the program won't put out the gear after doing so on your shifter.
+I'm already planning on fixing this in the near future.